 Coining massage with a spoon

-Some practitioners of Cao Gio use inverted soup spoons instead of coins as the scraping tool.
+Some practitioners of Cao Gio use inverted soup spoons instead of coins as a scraping tool.
 The soup spoon has a better hold and grip and is easy to move relative to the currency coin.

-For areas like shoulder and neck where precise movement control is necessary to make the right stroke, the spoon is a better tool.
+For areas like the shoulder and neck where precise movement control is necessary to make the right stroke, the spoon is a better tool.
 Holding the coin pinched between the fingers for too long may be painful and inconvenient, and the alternative is a spoon.
 Since it is metallic, there is always a fear that the coin may cut the skin.
 However, with the spoon, this will not happen.

 Though the tool changes from coin to a spoon but the therapeutic process remains absolutely the same.
 The therapy, as well as its benefits, stay the same.

-The idea behind using day to day, easy to find objects as tools of massage is to ensure unhindered administration of therapy and not to depend on any specialized tools.
+The idea behind using day-to-day, easy-to-find objects as tools of massage is to ensure unhindered administration of therapy and not to depend on any specialized tools.

 Cао Gіо, a dеrmаbrаѕіоn therapy, іѕ wіdеlу uѕеd bу mаnу women іn Sоuthеаѕt Aѕіа tо trеаt a variety оf іllnеѕѕеѕ.

 As often said that the Human body design is such to take care of itself.
 All that is needed to keep it fit and efficient is already there in the body.
-The ancient therapies have based on the simple fact that we just need to initiate or trigger those curative properties of the body.
-And most of the disorder can be cured.
+The ancient therapies have been based on the simple fact that we just need to initiate or trigger those curative properties of the body.
+And most of the disorders can be cured.
 Cao Gio is one of the ways to trigger the self-curative feature of the body.